The Flinders Ranges' Best 4WD Tracks

 4. Nuccaleena Ruins

-Beginning west of Angorichina Village (near Parachilna and The Outback Highway) and then striking north through gaps in the North Flinders Ranges, the looped drive to and from Nucceleena Ruins is an enthralling one.
-Those heading from Parachilna will first head through Parachilna Gorge, a place of stunning beauty that’s inspired countless landscape artists to take their canvas and palette into Outback South Australia.
+Beginning west of Angorichina Village (near Parachilna and The Outback Highway) and then striking north through gaps in the North Flinders Ranges, the looped drive to and from Nuccaleena Ruins is an enthralling one.
+Those heading from Parachilna will first head through Parachilna Gorge, a place of stunning beauty that’s inspired countless landscape artists to take their canvas and palette into outback South Australia.

 The final section of the track breaks off towards the Nuccaleena Ruins and Nuccaleena Mine, which was in operation for less than a decade after copper was found in the area in the 1850s.
 The ruins themselves are set amongst the hills and make for a charming scene, with bush camping available for those who want to spend the night.